-Classic love stories of boy and girl meet; boy and girl fall in love, marry and live happily ever after very rarely happen in real life.
-Where is the turmoil, the heartache, the deceit and the messy breakup?
+Classic romance stories of boy and girl meet, fall in love, marry, and live happily ever after very rarely happen in real life.
+Where is the turmoil, the heartache, the deceit, and the messy breakup?

-What happened to the unrequited love affairs and the stories of forbidden love and the treacherous feeling that you will never be truly happy?
+What happened to the unrequited love affairs, the stories of forbidden love and the treacherous feeling that you will never be truly happy?

 #1 Romeo and Juliet (Shakespeare)